samidisjg/Habitica_MyExpenses/README.md

-“Habitica Expense Manager” is a task management app which is helps to manage daily expense, savings, to do expenses tasks.
-Therefore, without any hassle, users can manage their daily expenses and set budgets effortlessly through the habitica.
-Users can add, edit and delete any task if it is no longer needed.
-Further there is a search functionality to filter out each of the relevant tasks.
-Users can now control their expenses with a ease with the habitica.

-Features:
-✓ Intuitive user interface for managing expense tasks.
+# Habitica Expense Manager

+Habitica Expense Manager is a task management app designed to help you effortlessly manage your daily expenses, savings, and to-do expense tasks.
+With an intuitive user interface and powerful features, controlling your expenses has never been easier.

+## Features

+- **Intuitive User Interface**: Easily manage expense tasks with a user-friendly interface.
-✓ Utilized recycler view to display a list of expense tasks ✓ An SQLite database using Room library to store the expense task data locally on the device.
+- **Recycler View**: Display a list of expense tasks efficiently.
+- **Local Data Storage**: Utilize SQLite database using Room library to store expense task data locally on your device.
-✓ DAO (Data Access Object) for performing CRUD operations in the task database.
+- **DAO Operations**: Perform CRUD operations in the task database seamlessly.
-✓ Utilize Kotlin Coroutines for performing asynchronous database operations.
+- **Asynchronous Operations**: Utilize Kotlin Coroutines for smooth asynchronous database operations.
-✓ Coroutines for tasks such as inserting, updating, deleting, and querying tasks from the database ✓ Implemented the View Model architecture to separate UI-related data from UI controller logic.
-✓ Create a View Model class that encapsulates the app's UI data and business logic related to task management and observe the changes in the task data and update the UI.
-✓ Implemented user interaction functionalities.
-(Add, view, update, delete) ✓ Enhancements: Search functionality (Filter out each task by title)
+- **ViewModel Architecture**: Separate UI-related data from UI controller logic for cleaner code.
+- **User Interaction Functionalities**: Add, view, update, and delete tasks effortlessly.

+## Usage

+### Adding a Task

+1. Open the Habitica Expense Manager app.
+2. Navigate to the "Add Task" section.
+3. Enter the details of your expense task, such as title, amount, and due date.
+4. Click on the "Add" button to add the task to your list.

+### Viewing Tasks

+1. Open the Habitica Expense Manager app.
+2. Browse through the list of expense tasks displayed on the home screen.
+3. Click on a task to view its details, such as title, amount, and due date.

+### Updating a Task

+1. Open the Habitica Expense Manager app.
+2. Navigate to the task you want to update.
+3. Click on the task to view its details.
+4. Click on the "Edit" button.
+5. Update the task details as required.
+6. Click on the "Save" button to save the changes.

+### Deleting a Task

+1. Open the Habitica Expense Manager app.
+2. Navigate to the task you want to delete.
+3. Long press on the task to select it.
+4. Click on the "Delete" button to remove the task from your list.

+## Contributing

+Contributions are welcome!
+If you'd like to contribute to the development of Habitica Expense Manager, please fork the repository and submit a pull request with your changes.